The blanket term "Western RPG

 - Is there a supernatural counterpart to regular persuasion/intimidation checks, like Compelling Voice or outright Mind Control?
 Are some NPCs immune to it?

-- If the player can pick deceitful options in dialogue trees, do these receive special treatment?
-For instance, can an NPC see through the lie if a skill check is not passed?
+- If the players can pick deceitful options in dialogue trees, do these receive special treatment?
+Can an NPC see through the lie if a skill check is not passed?
 Is it possible to use the same words (e.g. a death threat) both in earnest and as a bluff?
 What effect does intentional deceit have on the Karma Meter?
 What if it's a white lie?

 .
 Interactive dialogue does not have be an isolated mini-game irrelevant to other gameplay modes